ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

     </iframe>

 | Instructors can use Iris, the AI subsystem for Artemis, to generate competencies for their course.
-| Based on a course description, Iris generates around 10 recommendations for possible competencies (this amount may vary depending on the description length).
+| Based on a course description, Iris generates around 10 recommendations for possible competencies (the amount may vary depending on the description provided).

 |instructor-generate-competencies|